GameFantasyDev/StarLinkBetaTest/README.md

-# StarLink internal test game method
+# StarLink public test game method

 **This public test is a censored test.
 All cards won by players will be discarded when they are officially launched.
 Tokens obtained during the game test are the main net's official GFT.
 We did a lot of optimization in this test compared to the last one.
 The gas fee used in the game was also significantly reduced by more than 50% as compared to the previous one.**